svenjacobs/reveal/README.md

 ### Compose Multiplatform

-As of version `3.0` Reveal is based on Compose Multiplatform targeting Android, iOS, desktop and Web.
-However please not that except Android the other platforms are currently not well tested and some of the targets are still alpha or experimental.
+As of version `3.0` Reveal is based on Compose Multiplatform, which targets Android, iOS, Desktop and Web.
+Please note, however, that except for Android, the other platforms are not well tested at this time, and some of the targets are even in alpha or experimental state.

 When using Reveal on Android, please make sure that the version of Google's Jetpack Compose is compatible with the version of Compose Multiplatform that Reveal uses, which you can